weiping-playnext/Zenject/Documentation/Signals.md

 4. The sender triggers the signal infrequently or at unpredictable times

 These are just rules of thumb, but useful to keep in mind when using signals.
 The less logically coupled the sender is to the response behaviour of the receivers, the more appropriate it is compared to other forms of communication such as direct method calls, interfaces, C# event class members, etc.  This is also one reason you might consider using <a href="#async-vs-sync-signals">asynchronous signals</a>

+When event driven program is abused, it is possible to find yourself in "callback hell" where events are triggering other events etc. and which make the entire system impossible to understand.
+So signals in general should be used with caution.
+Personally I like to use signals for high level game-wide events and then use other forms of communication (unirx streams, c# events, direct method calls, interfaces) for most other things.

 ## <a id="use-with-subcontainers"></a>Signals With Subcontainers